• Skip to primary navigation

 Green beans:

-• Wash and trim the green beans.
+• Prepare green beans: Wash and trim the green beans.
 Line up a handful of beans and cut off the tips in one slice.
 Only remove the tougher ends, those that were attached to the stem.
 You don't have to remove the top side with the tender shoots.
-Halve the beans if very long.
+Halve the beans if they are very long.

-• Bring a pot of water to a boil.
+• Cook green beans: Bring a pot of water to a boil.
 Add salt generously and 1 teaspoon butter.
-Cook the green beans until tender but still crisp, about 6 - 7 minutes or to your liking.
+Cook the green beans until tender but still crisp, about 6 - 7 minutes, or to your liking.

 • Drain the green beans again and pat dry with kitchen paper.